sayo-hs/heftia/README.md

 The example codes are located in the [heftia-effects/Example/](https://github.com/sayo-hs/heftia/tree/232599fbdfaf13dcf009f40585369e0ec71fd0bd/heftia-effects/Example) directory.
 Also, the following *HeftWorld* example: https://github.com/sayo-hs/HeftWorld

-~~Examples with explanations can be found in the [docs/examples/](https://github.com/sayo-hs/heftia/tree/master/docs/examples) directory.~~ Documents have become outdated.
+Examples with explanations in Japanese can be found in the [docs-ja/examples/](https://github.com/sayo-hs/heftia/tree/master/docs-ja/examples) directory.
-Please wait for the documentation for the new version to be written.

 ## Limitation and how to avoid it
 ### The *reset* behavior of the scopes held by unhandled higher-order effects